cloudforet-io/cloudforet-io.github.io/content/jp/docs/developers/architecture/deployment/_index.md

 ---

-## SpaceONE Deployment
+## Cloudforet Deployment
-The SpaceONE can be deployed by Helm chart.
+The Cloudforet can be deployed by Helm chart.
 Each micro services has its own Helm chart, and the top chart, spaceone/spaceone contains all sub charts like console, identity, inventory and plugin.

-SpaceONE provides own Helm chart repository.
+Cloudforet provides own Helm chart repository.
 The repository URL is ***https://cloudforet-io.github.io/charts***

 ~~~
 helm repo add spaceone https://cloudforet-io.github.io/charts